William Woodfield: Television

 In the 1960s and 1970s, Woodfield would team with writer/producer Allan Balter to earn numerous awards for work in television.
 The team was nominated numerous times.
 As a screenwriter, Woodfield's award nominations included a Writers Guild of America Award for Best Screenplay – Episodic Drama in 1966 for Mission: Impossible; winning the Primetime Emmy Award for Outstanding Writing for a Drama Series in 1968 as a writer for Mission: Impossible; and earning another Primetime Emmy Award nomination in 1971 for Outstanding Writing Achievement in Drama credited with Original Teleplay for the short-lived 1970 NBC series San Francisco International Airport.

 Woodfield and Balter were credited with opening up Mission: Impossible's story lines, which had previously been physical problems to solve (break into a prison, uncover a hidden message), by having the agents play grand-scale confidence games on the mission targets, to misdirect and manipulate them.
 "Billy Woodfield, a con devotee and self-described 'apprentice cheat,' was the prime mover behind the IMF's transformation into con artists.
 The approach had great story potential, gave the series its own identity, and helped make Mission a hit."
+He also wrote episodes of Columbo including episodes that featured magicians.

 Woodfield died of heart failure in Los Angeles in 2001.